Sexism in the technology industry: Statistics

 In 1970, 13.6% of U.S. computer science and information science bachelor's degrees were awarded to women.
 By 1984, that number rose to 37.1%.
-In 2011, however, this percentage hit its nadir after two and a half decades of decline, with only 17.6% of undergraduate computer science degrees going to women.
-From 2007 to 2015, this number remained similar, ranging from 17.6-18.2%.
-In 2018 and 2019, the last years with data available from the US government, 19% and 20% of U.S. computer and information science degrees were awarded to women respectively.
+In 2011, however, this percentage hit its nadir after two and a half decades of consistent decline, with only 17.6% of undergraduate computer science degrees going to women.
+From 2007 to 2015, this number remained relatively similar, ranging from 17.6 to 18.2%.
+In 2018 and 2019, the last years with comprehensive data available from the US government, 19% and 20% of U.S. computer and information science degrees were awarded to women respectively.

-In May 2014, Google posted on its official blog that only 30 percent of its employees globally were women.
+In May 2014, Google posted on its official blog that only 30 percent of its employees globally were women, acknowledging the diversity gap within its workforce.

-In January 2015, the New York Times said "the largest technology companies have released reports showing that only 30% of their employees are women", with the percentage of technical employees being even lower.
+In January 2015, the New York Times reported that "the largest technology companies have released reports showing that only 30% of their employees are women", with the percentage of technical employees being even lower.

-A Fortune magazine review of data available for the 92 US-based venture capital firms which had raised "at least one fund of $200 million or more" between 2009 and 2014 found "only 17 had even one senior female partner", and 4.2% of "partner level VCs" were female.
+A Fortune magazine review of data available for the 92 US-based venture capital firms which had raised "at least one fund of $200 million or more" between 2009 and 2014 found "only 17 had even one senior female partner", and only 4.2% of "partner level VCs" were female, highlighting gender inequity in leadership roles.

-An Open Diversity Data website has been created to provide access to diversity data for specific companies.
+An Open Diversity Data website has been created to provide transparent access to diversity data for specific companies, aiming to promote accountability.

 Only 11% of Silicon Valley executives and about 20% of software developers are women.
-At Google, only 18% of technical employees are women.
-On Forbes' 2015 Top Tech Investors list, of 100 investors, only 5% are women.
-Women in technology earn less than men, with men earning up to 61% more than women.
-"Bias against women in tech is pervasive", according to an October 2014 op-ed in The New York Times.
+At Google, only 18% of technical employees are women, a statistic the company has been struggling to improve.
+On Forbes' 2015 Top Tech Investors list, of 100 investors, five were women.
+Women in technology earn significantly less than men, with men earning up to 61% more than their female colleagues in equivalent positions.
+"Bias against women in tech is pervasive", according to an October 2014 op-ed in The New York Times, underlining the systemic barriers women face.

-A 2015 survey entitled "The Elephant in the Valley" conducted a survey of two hundred senior-level women in Silicon Valley.
-84% of participants were told they were "too aggressive" in the office, and 66% said that they were excluded from important events due to their gender.
-In addition, 60% of women said that they received unwanted sexual advances in their respective workplaces – the majority of which came from a superior.
-Almost 40% did not report the incidents out of fear of retaliation.
+A 2015 survey entitled "The Elephant in the Valley" conducted a comprehensive survey of two hundred senior-level women in Silicon Valley.
+84% of participants reported being told they were "too aggressive" in the office, and 66% stated that they were excluded from important events purely due to their gender.
+In addition, 60% of women revealed that they received unwanted sexual advances in their respective workplaces – the majority of which came from a superior.
+Almost 40% did not report the incidents out of fear of retaliation or potential career consequences.

 The New York Times obtained a copy of Google's Salary Spreadsheet in 2014, which depicts each employee's salary and bonus information.
-This spreadsheet reports that at Google, women receive lower salaries than their male counterparts for five out of six job titles that are listed on the spreadsheet.
+This spreadsheet reported that at Google, women receive lower salaries than their male counterparts for five out of the six job titles listed.